National Basketball League (Czech Republic)

 The Czech Republic National Basketball League (NBL) (Národní Basketbalová Liga) is the top-tier level professional basketball league in the Czech Republic.
 It is run by the Asociace Ligových Klubů.
 The league operates under a promotion and relegation system.
 The bottom two NBL teams from each season's standings are relegated to the 2nd-tier level 1.
 Liga, while the top two 1.
 Liga teams from each season's standings are promoted to the NBL.

-ČEZ Nymburk has won every league title since the 2003–04 season.
+ERA Nymburk has won the most titles with 21.